Most conference activities (unless otherwise noted) are covered in the full registration fee.

 Conference Grants and Contests

-Don’t forget to submit your photos to our Photo Contest as well as your videos for our Behavior Showcase and or apply for a Conservation or Education Grant.
+Don’t forget to submit your photos to our Photo Contest as well as your videos for our Behavior Showcase and or apply for a Conservatio or Education Grant.
 Deadlines for grant and contest submissions vary.
 Please see below for deadlines.
-For the 2025 conference, grant submissions will not be accepted after the deadline.
+For the 2026 conference, grant submissions will not be accepted after the deadline.
 This is to allow the committees adequate time to consider each entry.
-Please adhere to the individual deadlines!
-Please see our Awards & Grants webpage to download application forms and for updated details on how to apply.
+Please adhere to individual deadlines!
+Please see our Grants, Scholarships & Contests page to download application forms and for updated details on how to apply.
 You can’t win if you don’t apply!